1922 United States Senate election in Mississippi: Declined

+Former senator James Vardaman joined the race in June.
+Former governor Theodore Bilbo intended to run but withdrew after his implication in the ongoing sex scandal surrounding Governor Lee M. Russell.

 Campaign

 Vardaman was condemned by former President Woodrow Wilson, who had engineered his defeat in 1918 over his opposition to American involvement in World War I. Wilson emphatically denounced Vardaman in a single sentence, stating, "I think he is thoroughly false and untrustworthy and that it would be a great detriment to Mississippi and the nation if he should be returned to the Senate."
 Vardaman responded with a lengthy statement attributing Wilson's opposition to their long-standing enmity.

 Belle Kearney, among the first women to run for Senate anywhere in the country, encountered opposition from both men and women.
 One politician was quoted as saying, "When I cast my ballot for a woman, you can rest assured she is going to be a good-looking one and not so damn old as Miss Belle."
 Other former suffragettes privately withheld support based on past experience with Kearney.
 Nellie Nugent Somerville told a friend that Kearney "would never get [her] vote" because she had "worried and hindered legislative work."
 Nevertheless, she received a rare endorsement from the state League of Women Voters.